 A guide to Kim Kardashian’s style evolution

-As ‘Keeping Up With The Kardashians’ comes to an end, we chart Kim’s rise from socialite stylist to the world’s best dressed lawyer.
+As she stuns in Marilyn Monroe's gown at the 2022 Met Gala, we chart Kim's rise from socialite stylist to the world’s best dressed lawyer.

 Kim Kardashian is far from predictable.
-Leader of the slashers, the stylist turned boutique owner turned reality star turned one hit wonder turned selfie queen turned best-selling author turned app developer turned beauty mogul turned lawyer, has had a lot of past lives.
+Leader of the slashers, the stylist turned boutique owner turned reality star turned one hit wonder turned selfie queen turned best-selling author turned app developer turned beauty mogul (deep breath) turned lawyer, has had a lot of past lives.
 Her fashion history is just as eventful.
-Though Kim famously loves monochromatic nudes, athleisure, nipped in waists and heeled flip-flops; the lookbook of her life contains a multitude of high fashion risks and shock-factor moments.
-From Balmain, Givenchy and Juicy Couture looks, to Kim’s neon era and dresses printed with photographs of her own face.
+Though Kim famously loves monochromatic nudes, athleisure, nipped in waists and heeled flip-flops; the lookbook of her life contains multitudes.
+High fashion risks and shock-factor moments have seen her embrace Balmain, Givenchy and Juicy Couture; pivot through a neon era; don dresses covered in her own face and, of course, serve up a trifecta of stunning MET Gala looks.

-As Keeping Up With The Kardashians comes to a sad end, with the final season premiering this week, we look back at nearly 14 years of the reality star’s iconic outfits.
+America’s most famous woman also graced her first ever cover of i-D in 2021, appearing on the Out Of The Blue issue with a massive Tiffany diamond on her finger.
+Here, we look back at three decades of the reality star’s iconic outfits.
 From her early days as Paris Hilton’s personal shopper to life as a fashion-forward student lawyer, this is Kim Kardashian’s style evolution.

 In Sydney on New Years Eve, 2006